EnterpriseDB/tpa/docs/src/postgres_users.md

 ## Password generation

-By default, TPAexec will generate a random password for the user, and store it in a vault-encrypted variable named `<username>_password` in the cluster's inventory.
+By default, TPA will generate a random password for the user, and store it in a vault-encrypted variable named `<username>_password` in the cluster's inventory.
 You can retrieve the value later: